Vulnerable sector searches

 Did you receive a request for follow-up information?

-If your information result in a possible 'hit' to a vulnerable sector verification record search, you will receive a request for follow-up information on your vulnerable sector verification.
+If your information result in a possible 'hit' to a vulnerable sector verification record search, you will receive an attend letter for follow-up information on your vulnerable sector verification.

-You need to call 3-1-1 to set an appointment with the Calgary Police Service to have your fingerprints taken for submission to the National Repository.
+You need to click here to set an appointment with the Calgary Police Service to have your fingerprints taken for submission to the National Repository.
 Your fingerprints will be verified against the pardoned sex offence database.

 Please refer to our Vulnerable Sector Information and FAQ for further information.